Flora's Lament for her Charlie

 The commentary to broadside NLScotland, RB.m.168(178) notes that, after her involvement in Charles's escape, Flora "was tracked and was imprisoned by the Hanoverians and she spent a year in the tower of London.
 She was eventually released in 1747 and died in 1790."
 Charlie is Charles Edward (1720-1788), grandson of James II. - BS

 There are several of these "Flora's Lament" type songs, some of which may in fact be the same.
 (This looks rather like "Flora MacDonald's Lament with a "Loch Lomond" preface tacked on.)
+The most famous is by James Hogg, but it is not this.
 This one gets one thing mostly right: Charles Stuart and Flora MacDonald never did meet again.
-But it was hardly along-sundered love; Flora married as early as 1750.
+But it was hardly a long-sundered love; they knew each other for only a few hours, and Flora married someone else in 1750 (though it is claimed that that was an arranged marriage).
+And they were never by Benlomond! -- they were in the Hebrides for the entire short time they were together.
 For details, see "Flora MacDonald's Lament,"- RBW

 File: BdFLfhC